 As part of the process, choose confidants!
 Choose them wisely, avoiding those who encourage you to be selfish and impulsive.
 Then invite their reality checks.
 When I was confused about whether a man was interested in me, I asked a married friend.
 Her reply: “Hang onto your heart.
 He’s just unusually friendly.”
 Her advice stopped my merry-go-round of infatuation and released me for more fruitful relationships.

 Falling in love is God’s gift, designed to catapult me joyfully into huge life changes.
 Sometimes that change is marriage, and sometimes it’s simply deepened channels for love and trust in my heart.
 Knowing this can help me release a relationship, without ruing the investment I’ve made.

 - Communally.
-Inviting others to pray on my behalf makes them participants and fellow rejoicers in what God is doing and provides essential support when I'm disappointed.
-Meanwhile, praying for other singles helps rescue me from the misery of self-pity and self-focus.
+Inviting others to pray on my behalf makes them participants and fellow rejoicers in what God is doing and provides essential support when I’m disappointed.2 Corinthians 4:15 Meanwhile, praying for other singles helps rescue me from the misery of self-pity and self-focus.

 I’ve begun to think that relationships are like tiny green plants; they have to be nursed to maturity, every small step bathed in prayer.
 Tweet This As humbling as that level of need may be, it’s actually quite normal, because ultimately, every God-centered relationship is a miracle.

 At my age, the odds are against me finding a mate.
 But while I’m aware of statistics, I’m not subject to them: God is writing my story.
 He has led many of His disciples into miracle territory.
 And guess what?

 We know the Maker of miracles!